renaultluk/Smart-Traffic-Management-System/README.md

 ---
 ### Operation Flow
 ##### 1. Pre-journey planning
 The vehicle will plan out its journey before it starts driving.
-It first searches paths possible using breadth-first search (BFS), by tracing each path along the nodes, and adding up the weights of the edges.
-It ultimately selects the one with the least weights, and saves the steering directions in a queue.
+It first searches paths possible using Dijkstra’s Algorithm, by tracing each path along the nodes, and returning the shortest distance from the initial node to all of the other nodes.
+It ultimately reconstructs the path  through tracing the target's immediate predecessor, and the immediate predecessor of that, and so on; and saves the steering directions in a queue.

 After it finishes planning, its path will be appended on a list on the server through MQTT, where additional weights will be added onto each edge that the vehicle will pass through, to deter other vehicles from occupying the same road.